How to Make a Gorgeous Outdoor Hula Hoop Chandelier

 Once you have the holes drilled, it is time to assemble them.
 You can do this by placing one hoop inside of the other lining up the holes that you drilled.

-Push a long screw through the holes to hold them in place,
+Push a long screw through the holes to hold them in place.

-and then add a nut to the end.
+Then add a nut to the end.

 Next will be to add a cake plate to the middle.
 If you are using a plastic plate as I did, you can use your hot glue gun to make a hole in the middle.
 If not, you will have to use a drill.